-WARNING: Do not use the FilterLine H Set Infant/Neonatal during magnetic resonance imaging (MRI) scanning.
-Using the FilterLine H Set Infant/Neonatal during MRI scanning could harm the patient.
+WARNING: Do not use the FilterLineTM H Set Infant/Neonatal during magnetic resonance imaging (MRI) scanning.
+Using the FilterLineTM H Set Infant/Neonatal during MRI scanning could harm the patient.

 CAUTION: During MRI scanning, the monitor must be placed outside the MRI suite.
-When the monitor is used outside the MRI suite, EtCO 2 monitoring can be implemented by attaching the FilterLine XL, to provide extended length.
-CAUTION: Use of a CO 2 sampling line with H in its name (indicating that it is for use in humidified environments) during MRI scanning may cause interference.
+When the monitor is used outside the MRI suite, EtCO2 monitoring can be implemented by attaching the environments) during MRI scanning may cause interference.
 The use of non-H sampling lines is advised.
-For a list of H sampling lines, see Microstream EtCO2 Consumables on page 137.
+For a list of H sampling lines, see MicrostreamTM EtCO2 Consumables on page 149.